F Forge Project Guide

 Bring Forge into OpenClaw as an operational workspace.

-openclaw plugins install forge-openclaw-plugin
+openclaw plugins install --dangerously-force-unsafe-install forge-openclaw-plugin

 openclaw plugins enable forge-openclaw-plugin